Project Background

 After

-1. Added a "Did you Know" for some statistics to emphasize a point, and the arrows pointing to the logo show how we are at the center of all these issues.
+1. The CEO initially did not want an impact statement but then requested an impact statement to be added so I found some relevant statistics that we could add.
+These stats are here to emphasize a point, and the arrows pointing to the logo show how we are at the center of all these issues.

 2. Put our support initiatives text in a horizontal box.
 This improved the visual design of our message.